liamwalsh1980/Milestone-Project-4/README.md

 On this page users will be notified immediately if they haven’t completed the form properly as most of this page has mandatory fields that need information adding to complete an order.

 Further authentication - Users will notice that when they have completed the order form and clicked the ‘Complete Order’ there is a short delay while their payment goes through.
 They will see light green background overlay and a loading spinner showing their order is going through the process payment.
 They are then given the option of completing their purchase or cancelling it.
 If they cancel the order the user is taken back to the order ‘Checkout’ page where all their details remain in place and a ‘red’ notice warning at the bottom saying ‘We are unable to authenticate your payment method.
 Please choose a different payment method and try again’.
-If the user clicks to proceed with their purchase, they will see the light green background overlay and the loading spinner again
+If the user clicks to proceed with their purchase, they will see the light green background overlay and the loading spinner again.

 [Back to top ⇧](#the-bike-shop)